npujol/npujol.github.io/Informatic/linux/review-content/auth-logs.md

 ```

-Get yourself familiar with reading and understanding auth logs, as it`s one essential way to keep your server secure.
+Get yourself familiar with reading and understanding auth logs, as it's one essential way to keep your server secure.